VrindaJoshi/VrindaJoshi/README.md

 ### Hi, I'm @VrindaJoshi!
-I love swimming, playing the trumpet, and math!
 Some cool things I've created include..

 ✨ <a class = "current-link" href="https://github.com/VrindaJoshi/punnetsquare">a punnet square application</a> which calculates the genotypes and phenotypes of offspring <br>
 ✨ <a class = "current-link" href="https://github.com/VrindaJoshi/gr11culminating">a computer automated instructional software</a> that teaches you all about OOP (Object-Oriented Programming!) <br>